 1)They lack a sense of urgency.
 Delaying restorative treatment could lead to expensive, painful problems down the road.
 Help patients understand what can happen if they ignore problems.
-Once a patient understands this, their dental treatment will move up their priority list.
-Our labs can provide you with the educational materials!
+Once a patient understands this, their dental treatment will move up their priority list. nulifeli can provide you with the educational materials!

 2)They believe it is too risky.
 Use our “How to communicate your practice is open” blog ideas to help you share the recent survey by the American Dental Association that shows visiting the dentist is low risk.
 The full ADA article is here.